PLANTING AND CULTURAL REQUIREMENT

 We recommend that you use a 50% inoculant well mixed with a 50% soil mixture before putting this in the hole around the roots of the tree.
 Make sure that the tree is well watered after planting.
 Pruning of the deciduous tree is recommended as this compensates for the loss of some of the root system when trees are dug.
 Control of weeds around the tree for the first couple of years is desirable to keep the competition down.
 We do not recommend herbicides, because it will defeat the purpose of the inoculant (Mycorrhizal fungi) - it will kill it.
 Use of a mulch is highly recommended.

 One of the most important aspects to planting nut trees is good drainage, soil types do have some bearing, but most will do well on different types of soils.
-The chestnuts do prefer a sandy type of soil.

 Fertilize the trees the first year with a water soluble 10-10-10 solution applied up and to the middle of July.
 Do not apply any later or the trees will not have time to harden off for the winter.
 2nd year and thereafter apply a natural fertilizer, (Liquid seaweed sprayed on several times a year, or other natural fertilizer.
 Use of a water soluble fertilizer is preferred as some commercial granular fertilizers interact with the inoculant and the mycorrhizal fungi will be destroyed.
 Applications of ammonium nitrogen and phosphorous will retard the colonization of the mycorrhizal fungi.
 Levels should be below 10 mg.
 P/liter.

-Nut trees require little spraying.
+Trees require little spraying.
 We apply a dormant spray only as required.
 No other spray is needed.
 Caterpillars are our only problem and these are quite easily controlled without spray.
 We physically remove them and it takes very little time.
 By removing debris disease may be minimized.